AlvaroPica/zoomcamp2025/03-data-warehouse/notes_dwh.md

 # Module 3: Data warehouse

+Index:

-OLAP vs OLTP
+- OLAP vs OLTP
-What is a data warehouse
+- What is a data warehouse
-BigQuery
+- BigQuery
   - Cost
   - Partitions and Clustering
   - Best Practices
 - Internals
 - ML in BQ